 A 12-year-old student opens fire at a school in Finland, killing 1 and wounding 2 others

 HELSINKI (AP) — A 12-year-old student opened fire at a secondary school in southern Finland on Tuesday morning, killing one and seriously wounded two other students, police said.
-The suspect was later arrested.
+The suspect was later apprehended.

-Heavily armed police cordoned off the lower secondary school, with some 800 students, in the city of Vantaa, just outside the capital, Helsinki, after receiving a call about a shooting incident at 09:08 a.m.
+Heavily armed police cordoned off the Viertola school — a large educational institution including lower and upper secondary schools with a total of about 800 students — in the city of Vantaa, just outside the capital, Helsinki, after receiving a call about a shooting incident at 09:08 a.m.

-Police told a news conference that one of the wounded students had died.
-The other two were seriously wounded, said Chief of Police Ilka Koskimaki from the Eastern Uusima Police Department.
+The weapon used in the shooting was a registered handgun that was licensed to the suspect’s relative, Koskimäki said.

+The suspect was detained in the Helsinki area later Tuesday with a handgun in his possession, police said.
+He admitted to the shooting in an initial police hearing but there is no immediate word of the motive, police said, adding that the case is being investigated as a murder and two attempted murders.

-Finnish Prime Minister Petteri Orpo posted on X that he was “deeply shocked” over the shooting.
+Finnish President Alexander Stubb and Prime Minister Petteri Orpo offered condolences to the families of the victims in postings on X with both saying they were shocked over the shooting.

+“What makes it particularly shocking is the age of the victim and the suspect,” Orpo said during a news conference later Tuesday.
+“I can assure you that this (shooting) will be carefully reviewed and conclusions will be drawn that this will not happen again,”

+The minimum age of criminal liability in Finland is 15 years, which means the suspect cannot be formally arrested.
+A suspect younger than 15 can only be heard by the police after which they will be handed over to Finland’s child welfare authorities.

 In the past decades, Finland has witnessed two major deadly school shootings.